-From 3 January 2017 until further notice, all 6 scallop replenishment areas (SRAs) located off Yeppoon, Bustard Head and Hervey Bay are closed to all scallop fishing.
-A winter closure also applies each year – fishers cannot take or be in possession of scallops in the Queensland East Coast Otter Trawl Fishery between 1 May and 31 October each year.
-These measures have been put in place to prevent further decline to the stock.
-Find out more.
+From 3 January 2017 until further notice, all 6 scallop replenishment areas located off Yeppoon, Bustard Head and Hervey Bay are closed to all scallop fishing.
+A winter closure also applies each year – fishers cannot take or possess scallops in the southern inshore and southern offshore trawl regions between 1 May and 30 November each year.
+These measures have been put in place to prevent further decline of the stock.

 Trawl fishers target major commercial species, but operators in the east coast trawl fishery are allowed to keep and sell a number of byproduct species.

 - Tiger prawn (Penaeus esculentus, P. semisulcatus or P. monodon).
 About 90% of Queensland's tiger prawns are harvested from the waters inside the Great Barrier Reef, offshore from their estuarine nurseries.
 They are caught in the east coast otter trawl fishery.